chauhansumitdev/riser-lang/README.md

     print("Result is 10 or less");
 }
 ```
-> Note : This implementation does not follow standard compiler/interpreter design principles and the theoritical aspects of formal languages and automata.
-Its just "Lets-GO!" type implementation.
+> Note: This implementation does not purely follow standard compiler/interpreter design principles and the theoretical aspects of formal languages and automata.
+It's just a "Let's-GO!" type implementation.
 Hope it helps.